trentlarson/endorser-ch/README.md

   - x 90 1 add in-network data for each insert
   - 90 2 change each of the SQL searches to check in-network
 - 90 5 write & support use-cases
+- 80 1 report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)
 - 70 2 add Typescript
 - 80 5 switch/add format to verifiable credentials?
 - 80 5 uport: inside JSON payload, show a name if DID matches a contact